ityou-tech/snowflake-signup-automation/README.md

 ## Notes

-- The script will display a disclaimer and require confirmation before proceeding
+- The script will display a disclaimer and require explicit confirmation before proceeding
-- By default, the script runs with a visible browser.
-Use the `--headless` flag to run without a visible browser.
+- A visible browser is required during the CAPTCHA solving phase
+- After running the script for the first time, you can use the saved configuration for subsequent runs
-- The script handles cookie consent dialogs, form filling, dropdown selections, and multi-step signup processes.
+- The script handles cookie consent dialogs, form filling, dropdown selections, and multi-step signup processes
-- The script assumes the signup flow remains consistent.
-If Snowflake changes their signup process, the script may need to be updated.
-- All personal information is provided by the user and not hardcoded in the script.
+- All personal information must be provided by the user through configuration
+- The code has been sanitized to remove any hardcoded personal information

+### Disclaimer Confirmation

+When running the script, you will be presented with a disclaimer explaining that the tool is for educational purposes only.
+You must explicitly confirm that you understand and agree to use the tool only for educational purposes by typing "yes" or "y" when prompted.

 ## Implementation Details